FelixOakz/felixoakz/readME.md

 - 📫 How to reach me **felix@oakz.org**

-- 🚴 Fun fact: **I'm a road cyclist that already rode more than 2 times the Earth's circumference**
+- 🚴 Fun fact: **I'm a road cyclist and I rode more than 2 times the Earth's circumference already**

 <h3 align="left">Let's connect:</h3>
 <p align="left">